pillmuncher/yogic.cs/README.md

   variable bindings and is incrementally constructed during resolution.
 It is returned for each successful resolution.

-- **Backtracking**: The monad combines the List and the Triple-Barrelled Continuation Monads for resolution, backtracking, and branch pruning via the ``cut`` combinator.
+- **Backtracking**: The monad uses the Triple-Barrelled Continuation Monad for resolution, backtracking, and branch pruning via the ``cut`` combinator.

 - **Algebraic Structures**: ``unit`` and ``then`` form a *Monoid* over monadic combinator functions, as do ``fail`` and ``choice``.
 Together they